 For patients who need a more intensive program than standard outpatient treatment, we offer PHP.
 PHPs do not require patients to live in a treatment facility but provide more treatment than standard outpatient programs.

 Instead of only meeting once or twice a week, patients meet at a recovery center 3 to 4 days a week for several hours a day.
-Patients often use a PHP once completing an inpatient program.
+Patients often use a partial hospitalization program West Virginia offers once completing an inpatient program.
 Therefore it’s best for individuals who benefit from substantial support but do not need 24-hour supervision.
+Patients will engage in a variety of therapies aimed to provide care while still permitting individual freedom.

 PHP does offer a variety of services, including detox for patients with mild to moderate withdrawal symptoms.
 Some services include:

-- Medical services: In house nurses and doctors.
+- Medical services: In-house nurses and doctors.

 - Aftercare planning: Preparation for discharge (relapse prevention).